Quick Answer

 Can I do the Jefferson Curl every day?

 No. Muscles need 48 hours to recover between heavy training sessions.
-If you want to train hamstrings and lower back more frequently, alternate harder and easier variations and keep overall weekly volume moderate.
+If you want to train lower back and hamstrings more frequently, alternate harder and easier variations and keep overall weekly volume moderate.